SystemErrorWang/deepupe_tensorflow/README.md

 The writer open-sourced official version, so this version could be abondoned.
 In fact the bilateral filter part cannot get reasonable results(because i don't use C++ and dont's know how to make the official version in HDRNet), and there are also other bugs in my code.

-In fact, I tried to modify Deep Guided Filter and got pretty good results in color adjusting/HDR task.(https://github.com/wuhuikai/DeepGuidedFilter) Its inplementation only involve official tensorflow ops and does not neet to add self-defined ops.
+In fact, I tried to modify Deep Guided Filter and got pretty good results in color adjusting/HDR task.(https://github.com/wuhuikai/DeepGuidedFilter) Its inplementation only involves official tensorflow ops and does not neet to add self-defined ops.
 I am sorry that the code could not be published because it's relevant to my job.
 But i believe it's easy to modify by your self.

 ______________________________________________________________________________________________________________________________